hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.10 Using flake_id_generator

 Hazelcast `flake_id_generator` is used to generate cluster-wide unique identifiers.
 Generated identifiers are long primitive values and are k-ordered (roughly ordered).
 IDs are in the range from 0 to `2^63-1` (maximum signed long value).
-For details, see the [flake_id_generator section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#flakeidgenerator) in the Hazelcast IMDG Reference Manual.
+For details, see the [Flake ID Generator section](https://docs.hazelcast.com/imdg/latest/data-structures/flake-id-generator.html) in the Hazelcast IMDG Reference Manual.

 A flake_id_generator usage example is shown below.